Spectral analysis of the zigzag process: Introduction

 For a given absolutely continuous \emph{potential function} $U : \R\rightarrow \R$, the switching intensity $\lambda$ can be chosen as $\lambda(x,\theta) = (\theta U'(x) \vee 0) + \lambda_{\refr}(x)$ for some non-negative \emph{refreshment intensity} function $\lambda_{\refr}:\R\rightarrow [0,\infty)$.
 This condition results in the zigzag process having stationary distribution $\mu$ on $E$ with marginal density on $\R$ proportional to $e^{-U}$.
 This observation makes the zigzag process into a useful computational device for the stochastic simulation of a given target density proportional to $e^{-U}$.

-In the design of stochastic simulation algorithms it is vital to understand the convergence to stationarity, i.e. the quality of the approximation of the probability density proportional to $e^{-U}$ by the law of $X(t)$.
+In the design of stochastic simulation algorithms it is vital to understand the convergence to stationarity, i.e., the quality of the approximation of the probability density proportional to $e^{-U}$ by the law of $X(t)$.
 For the zigzag process this question has already been addressed in several ways.
 In \cite{Fontbona2015,BierkensRoberts2017} a Lyapunov function argument has been used to show exponentially fast convergence to stationarity in total variation norm.
 In \cite{BierkensDuncan2016} a central limit theorem for $\frac 1 {\sqrt{T}} \int_0^T (f(X(s), \Theta(s)) - \pi(f)) \, ds$, for $T \rightarrow \infty$, was obtained under suitable conditions.
 Here $\pi$ denotes the normalization of $\mu$ into a probability distribution.
 The hypocoercivity approach of \cite{Dolbeault2015} is applied in \cite{Andrieu2018} to the zigzag process, amongst other piecewise deterministic processes, in order to obtain exponential convergence in $L^2(\mu)$.
-Typically these results either do not obtain a quantitative bound on the rate of convergence, or provide only a one-sided estimate for the rate of convergence.
+Recently \cite{Lu2020} provided estimates on the exponential convergence of PDMPs using a time-dependent Poincar\'e inequality, that seem to result in a good understanding of dependence on, e.g., dimensionality, anisotropy and convexity.
+However, typically these results either do not obtain a tractable quantitative bound on the rate of convergence, and/or provide only a one-sided estimate on the rate of convergence.

+In order to obtain quantitative result on the rate of convergence to stationarity, it is natural to investigate the spectral properties of the Markov semigroup $(P(t))_{t \geq 0}$ connected to the zigzag process, and this is the aim of this work.
+The probabilistic interpretation of $P(t)$ is that

+where $\E_{x,\theta}$ denotes the expectation over trajectories of the Markov process $(X(t),\Theta(t))$ with initial position $(X(0), \Theta(0)) = (x,\theta)$.
+In this paper we take a fully analytical approach, and thus construct and analyse the semigroup $(P(t))_{t \geq 0}$ using functional analytical arguments with no reliance on probabilistic results.